 - When shopping for sunscreen, choose a physical sunscreen over a chemical one

 - One of our best-selling sunscreens is Wotnot Natural Sunscreen - a multi award-winning sunscreen that also contains soothing aloe vera and hydrating shea butter and safflower oil.

-- For an added antioxidant boost, take a look at Simple As That and Eco By Sonya Natural Sunscreen, both of which include Green Tea and Rosehip.
+- For an added antioxidant boost, take a look at Simple As That, Eco By Sonya Natural Sunscreen, and Natural Instinct Invisible Sunscreen, all of which include Green Tea and Rosehip.

-- All of the sunscreens at Naturally Safe can be used on babies but if you're after a dedicated baby sunscreen, check out Eco Natural Sunscreen - Baby SPF30+ and UV Natural Sunscreen for Baby, which have been formulated to be extra gentle and extra moisturising on your baby's delicate skin.
+- All of the sunscreens at Naturally Safe Cosmetics can be used on babies (typically from 6 months) but if you're after a dedicated baby sunscreen, check out Simple As That Children Sunscreen and Wotnot Natural Baby Sunscreen, which have been formulated to be extra gentle and extra moisturising on your baby's delicate skin.